-We have previously audited LACER's 2021 financial statements, and we expressed unmodified opinions on the respective total columns of the retirement plan and the postemployment health care plan in our report dated December 1, 2021.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited LACER's 2022 financial statements, and we expressed unmodified opinions on the retirement plan and the postemployment health care plan in our report dated December 5, 2022.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.